wighawag/hardhat-deploy/README.md

 _A [Hardhat](https://hardhat.org) Plugin For Replicable Deployments And Easy Testing_

-> **A complete dev template using hardhat-deploy is available here**: https://github.com/wighawag/template-ethereum-contracts
+> **A complete dev template using hardhat-deploy is available on this [repo (branch: hardhat-deploy-v1)](https://github.com/wighawag/template-ethereum-contracts/tree/hardhat-deploy-v1)**
-> It also contains various branches exemplifying the capability of hardhat-deploy.
-Check it out.

 - [What is it for?](#what-is-it-for)
 - [hardhat-deploy in a nutshell](#hardhat-deploy-in-a-nutshell)